0xbigz/awesome-drift/README.md

 </div>

-got a cool idea? there is an [active Drift Bounty Program](https://driftprotocol.medium.com/drift-protocol-x-the-solana-foundation-bounty-program-700d358eda3d)!
-You can [submit here](https://airtable.com/shrr9P6h2tyTZZACy)
+got a cool idea? there is an [Drift Grants Program](https://driftprotocol.medium.com/drift-protocol-x-the-solana-foundation-bounty-program-700d358eda3d) to help support and collaborate within the community!

 sdk:
 ---